 In 1999 I was presented with the WWF UK Wildlife Enforcer of the Year Award, and received the MBE for services to policing in 2001, followed by a Lifetime Achievement Award in 2006.
 I was presented with a Chief Constable’s Certificate of Merit in 2007 in recognition of my wildlife law enforcement work.
 Most recently I was presented with the WWF award Wildlife Crime Operation of the Year 2013, which was a joint police, SNH and SEPA investigation initiated when a large number of freshwater pearl mussels were killed during a mini hydro electric scheme construction.

-As can be seen under ‘Books’ I am the author of four books on wildlife crime and one on wildlife.
+As can be seen under ‘Books’ I am the author of five books on wildlife crime and one on wildlife.
 The first book, Wildlife Detective, was written to accompany the BBC 2 series Wildlife Detectives, a TV series following my work and that of several of my colleagues in other police forces in Scotland.

 I retired in 2011, and shortly thereafter was employed as an intelligence officer with the UK National Wildlife Crime Unit.
 I had to retire on ill health in January 2015 and now maintain an acre and a half of garden.
 I recently completed a year-long wildlife survey on a sporting estate in Highland Perthshire with an amazing biodiversity of birds and mammals.
 During the year I identified 89 species of birds including tree pipit, white-tailed eagle, redstart, goshawk, red kite and, something not seen on too many estates, at least eight nesting pairs of buzzards.

 I live on the outskirts of the village of Methven in Perthshire with my wife, Jan, Molly the dog, 22 khaki Campbell ducks and 5 hens.
 I have three daughters, four grand-daughters and a grandson.
 My main hobbies now are gardening, writing, giving talks, watching wildlife in the garden and walking in the countryside.